promise/readme/README.md

 📝 Created review (approved) on PR #50 in biaw/test-area
 📝 Created review (approved) on PR #54 in biaw/phone
 📝 Created review (approved) on PR #46 in biaw/test-area
-📝 Created review (approved) on PR #43 in biaw/multidomain
-📝 Created review (approved) on PR #41 in biaw/imagehost
-❓ Opened issue #688 in Dragory/modmailbot
-✨ Pushed 1 commit to countr/website
-💪 Opened PR #1 in countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/website
-✨ Pushed 1 commit to countr/countr
-✨ Pushed 8 commits to countr/countr
 ```

 ## Repositories I maintain